 If anybody calls about Ace Bailey, I f—ing call back right away,” said Steve Pikiell, Bailey’s coach at Rutgers.
 “I’ve been coaching 42 years, and he’s as good of a kid I’ve had.”

-Pikiell adds that he believed that certain teams that had been heavily scouting him and then fell in the lottery might have helped contribute to some of the negative narratives surrounding him on draft night.
+Pikiell adds that he believed that certain teams that had been heavily scouting Bailey and then fell in the lottery might have helped contribute to some of the negative narratives surrounding him on draft night.
+According to Reynolds, Bailey has rewarded Utah’s faith in him on an interpersonal level.

 He’s such a great kid, man.
 Off the court, he’s such a joy.
 On the court, he’s putting it together,” former teammate Kyle Anderson said.
 “I didn’t pay attention to the noise during the draft process, but I’m glad to see that really hasn’t surfaced.”